 | XLSX | Data analysis, filtering by date/sender, bulk review | One row per message, sortable columns (date, sender, body, attachment info), pivot-table ready | Small |

-| JSON | Developers, data pipelines, custom processing | Structured data with full metadata, nested attachment objects, UTF-8 encoded | Small |
+| JSON | Forensic workflows, e-discovery pipelines, custom processing | Structured records with source identifiers, participants, reactions, attachment references, timestamps, and metadata, UTF-8 encoded | Small |

 If you are unsure, start with PDF for anything legal and HTML for personal use.
 You can always re-export in a different format later without re-importing the backup.